stccenter/STCenterDocs/docs/source/Installing Anaconda on MacOS.rst

 **Installation process is as follows:**

 1. Firstly, inside terminal verify that python is installed, it is recommended to have the latest version.
 Currently that is Python3
   -	Python is probably already installed on your system.
 To check if it’s installed, go to Applications>Utilities and click on Terminal.

   -	On the command line type ``python --version``

 This Command checks the version of the desired application in our case, python.

+2. Visit the `Anaconda website <https://www.anaconda.com>`, this where you will have the choice to install Anaconda versions.

+  -	One the webpage navigate to the menu bar and select products – Induvial Edition